Share Price:

 1967

-Jacqueline Dillemman, a buyer in Burberry’s Paris store, has a flash of inspiration while preparing a fashion presentation for the British ambassador, Sir Patrick Reilly.
+A buyer in Burberry’s Paris store has a flash of inspiration while preparing a fashion presentation for the British ambassador, Sir Patrick Reilly.
 She removes the check lining from a coat and uses it to wrap luggage and create an umbrella cover.
 The check accessory is born.

 Burberry’s first television commercial is broadcast in Britain.